On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Introduction

-The application of QPE to electronic systems implies quite specific features.
-Its practical deployment hinges on various pillars, that are quite specific and different from Shor's algorithm for instance: an initial state $\ket{\psi_{\rm init}}$ having sufficient overlap with the exact ground state, a unitary transformation that involves the exponentiation of an Hamiltonian $H$ together with a free parameter $t$ (that we will explicit later), a non-trivial readout strategy (number of shots $m_\epsilon$), and a number $N$ of phase qubits that allows us to accurately estimate an energy and avoid pathologies due to discretization effects.
+The application of QPE to many-electron systems implies quite specific features.
+Its practical deployment hinges on various pillars, that are quite specific and different from Shor's algorithm for instance: an initial state $\ket{\psi_{\rm init}}$ having sufficient overlap with the exact ground state, a unitary transformation that involves the exponentiation of an Hamiltonian $H$ together with a free parameter $t$ (that we will explicit later), a non-trivial readout strategy (number of shots $m_\epsilon$), and a number $N$ of phase qubits that allows us to precisely estimate an energy and avoid pathologies due to discretization effects.
 Additionally, approximate implementations of the unitary transformations can affect the quality of QPE.
-For example, the common Trotterized implementation introduces additional free parameters that control the accuracy of the implementation, called Trotter steps $n$ \cite{suzuki_general_1991, rajagopal_generalization_1999}.
-Finally, in addition to the ground energy estimation, QPE applied to electronic systems has the potential to output in some circumstances an approximation of the ground state \cite{Travaglione_2001}, which might be further used to compute observables other than the energy.
-Fig. \ref{fig:QPEalgo} gives an illustration of the QPE features and free parameters, and their `localization' in the QPE circuit.
+For example, the common Trotterized implementation introduces additional free parameters that control the accuracy of the implementation, called Trotter steps $n$ \cite{suzuki_general_1991, rajagopal_generalization_1999,CHEHADE2026430,ronfaut2026numerical}.
+Finally, in addition to the ground energy estimation, QPE applied to many-electron systems has the potential to output in some circumstances an approximation of the ground state \cite{Travaglione_2001}, which might be further used to compute observables other than the energy.
+Fig. \ref{fig:QPEalgo} gives an illustration of the QPE features and free parameters, and their `localization' in the QPE circuit. \Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){circuits/messu1.pdf} { QPE algorithm, with outputs $\left(l^*, \ket{\psi_{\rm out}^{(l^*)}}\right)$ and free parameters $\left(\pmb{t},\pmb{N},\pmb{\ket{\psi_{\rm init}}},\pmb{m_\epsilon},\pmb{n}\right)$ studied in this article. }